 Strengths: Best scene composition and environmental staging.

-Weakness: Slightly slower, with a smaller NSFW content range than top-tier Flux models.
+Weakness: Slightly slower, with a smaller NSFW content range than top-tier models.

 Overall Score: 6.8/10